-A one-stop shop of health & wellbeing resources collected from across the internet.
+A one-stop shop of online activity & wellbeing resources collected from across the internet.
 From resources for health professionals and parents, to activity-focused library categories, find tools for doing here.

 Weekly Wellbeing Missions

-Each week we set a weekly wellbeing mission to inspire people to act towards their wellbeing.
+Each week we set a weekly wellbeing mission on social media to inspire people to act towards their wellbeing.

 Social Media - @beyondCOVID

-Follow us on Twitter, Instagram, and Facebook to stay up-to-date on the latest beyondCOVID happenings
+Follow us on Twitter, Instagram, Facebook and LinkedIn to stay up-to-date on the latest beyondCOVID happenings

 Teamwork Makes the Dream Work